What does candidate Beto O'Rourke stand for? That's a work in progress.

 Where does O'Rourke — whose new campaign website offers no policy ideas — fit in this new playing field?

-Depending on who you ask, he's either arriving late to a battle for ideas he's not unequipped to fight for or he's smartly coasting above the fray of the internecine wars of Twitter activists that few voters really care about.
+Depending on who you ask, he's either arriving late to a battle of ideas he's not equipped to fight or he's smartly coasting above the fray of the internecine wars of Twitter activists that few voters really care about.

 "Campaigns aren't typically won based on a side-by-side of issues, but instead by voters judging the character and vision of candidates," said Ben LaBolt, a former aide to Barack Obama.